aiven/aiven-docs/docs/platform/howto/byoc/rename-custom-cloud.md

 With the BYOC feature enabled, you can
 [create custom clouds](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organizations.
-While [setting up a custom cloud in Aiven](/docs/platform/howto/byoc/create-custom-cloud), you specify its name, which is a part of the initial custom cloud\'s configuration.
-Later, you can come back to the **Rename** setting in your cloud\'s page in [Aiven Console](https://console.aiven.io/) and update the name you initially specified.
+While [setting up a custom cloud in Aiven](/docs/platform/howto/byoc/create-custom-cloud), you specify its name, which is a part of the initial custom cloud's configuration.
+Later, you can come back to the **Rename** setting in your cloud's page in [Aiven Console](https://console.aiven.io/) and update the name you initially specified.

 ## Prerequisites

--   Administrator\'s role for your Aiven organization
+-   Administrator's role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization
 -   Access to [Aiven Console](https://console.aiven.io/)